The Vocal Journal

 Final Thoughts

-It’s something you allow when your body is doing the work.
+Forward tone isn't something you aim for.
+It's something you allow when your body is doing the work.

 When the breath is stable and the sound is supported, the voice knows where to go.